-In this study, we have assessed changes in publishing and citing behaviour of researchers at DEAL institutions in Germany, with the aim to investigate the effect of access restrictions to Elsevier journals in 2018.
+In this study, we have assessed changes in the publishing and citing behavior of researchers at DEAL institutions in Germany following negotiations and access restrictions to Elsevier journals in 2018.

-In terms of publishing behaviour, we found that Elsevier's market share of articles published by DEAL researchers has fallen by from a peak of 25.3% in 2015 to 20.6% in 2020 (corresponding to an absolute decrease of ~1,000 articles per year published in Elsevier journals).
-Although the beginning of this period of market share losses does not directly correspond to the timing of access restrictions in 2018, we noted conspicuously large YOY market share losses (in excess of 1% per year) in 2019 and 2020.
-We analysed these changes with respect to the timing of contract cancellations for individual DEAL institutions, research disciplines, collaboration patterns and article OA status.
+In terms of publishing behavior, we found that Elsevier's market share of articles published by DEAL researchers has fallen from a peak of 26.3% in 2015 to 20.8% in 2020.
+This is in line with the hypothesis that negotiations negatively affected researchers in their desire to publish in Elsevier journals, a trend which seems to be accelerated by the access restrictions starting in mid-2018: The largest YOY market share losses (in excess of 1% per year) appear from 2018 to 2020.
+We analyzed these changes with respect to the timing of contract cancellations for individual DEAL institutions, research disciplines, collaboration patterns, and article OA status.
 In broad terms, we find relatively weak evidence for any differences in publishing patterns depending on the timing of contract cancellations, or by collaboration status, although the proportion of single-author articles published in Elsevier journals has strongly decreased over the past 8 years (not limited to the period following Elsevier access restrictions).
-In terms of research disciplines, we observed an overall tendency towards a long-term decrease in Elsevier's market share for 18 of the 22 disciplines studied, but a high degree of variation exists over time and between individual disciplines.
+In terms of research disciplines, we observed an overall tendency towards a long-term decrease in Elsevier's market share for 19 of the 22 disciplines studied, but a high degree of variation exists over time and between individual disciplines.
 This may partly be the result of including a range of disciplines where publishing timelines strongly differ.

 A particularly interesting feature of our results relates to that of OA publishing.
-Whilst OA has rapidly grown in Germany in recent years, OA growth at Elsevier has been comparatively slow - only 36.8% of all articles published by DEAL researchers in Elsevier journals in 2020 were openly available (either at the journal page, or in a Green OA repository), compared to 68.8% published in all journals.
-In the last 2-3 years in particular, Elsevier has lost considerable proportions of the OA market, likely driven by the successful conclusion of agreements between DEAL and other publishers (e.g. Springer Nature and Wiley; Haucap et al., 2021) and transfer of articles from DEAL researchers to those venues.
-Journals from the born-OA publishers Frontiers and MPDI have also gained popularity among authors affiliated with DEAL institutions in recent years (Figure 1A), which may have acted to redistribute articles from Elsevier journals to a wider range of competitors.
+Although OA has rapidly grown in Germany in recent years, OA growth at Elsevier has been comparatively slow-only 36.8% of all articles published by DEAL researchers in Elsevier journals in 2020 were openly available (either at the journal page, or in a Green OA repository), compared to 68.7% published in all journals.
+In the last 2-3 years in particular, Elsevier has lost considerable proportions of the OA market, likely driven by the successful conclusion of agreements between DEAL and other publishers (e.g., Springer Nature and Wiley; Haucap et al., 2021) and transfer of articles from DEAL researchers to those venues.
+Journals from the born-OA publishers Frontiers and MDPI have also gained popularity among authors affiliated with DEAL institutions in recent years (Figure 1A), which may have acted to redistribute articles from Elsevier journals to a wider range of competitors.
+On the other hand, the market share for Green OA increased considerably from 2016 onward, indicating that researchers might try to make their paywalled Elsevier articles available on repositories.